semacammetu/Hypothesis-driven-experiment-design-with-SEDML-extension/README.md

 # 1.5.
 Experiment Analysis
 The final phase of the scientific experimentation process is to evaluate the acquired throughputs with the help of prevalent analytical methods.
 These analytical techniques assist in collecting and modeling data in the process of decision making.
 We, hence, offer an STL based experiment statistical analysis software, embedded in the work ow as the final step in the Figure 5, that helps the experiment designers in their endeavour of data analysis.
 The proposed statistical analysis tool utilizes the statistical capabilities of the Python programming language.
 The tool is capable of applying the following statistical methods on a given dataset:
-	(1) Proving or refuting an STL formula on a dataset, (2) Applying the following statistical analysis:
+1. Proving or refuting an STL formula on a dataset,
+2. Applying the following statistical analysis:
-		(a) Histogram of data sets
+	1. Histogram of data sets
-		(b) Linear regression
+	2. Linear regression
-		(c) Statistical summary
+	3. Statistical summary
 We opted for a humble statistical search to scrutinize the utilized datasets in terms of the quality aspect, and for the illustration purposes of the offered analytical tool.
 To attain this objective, we revisit and expand the formerly exploited hypotheses specification with a condition where the hospital h1 has a number of patients less than 80% of its capacity in the next trace.
  = (1 _ 2 _ 3) ^ 4
 4 = P[1;1](h1next < 3048)